spearsongrant/Gravity-ReservoirModelling/README.md

 Please see the paper 'Gravity measurements as a calibration tool for geothermal reservoir modelling' by S. C. Pearson-Grant, P. Franz and J. Clearwater in Geothermics special issue for background information and case studies (including the examples provided here).

-Please contact me if you are interested in the code.
+Please feel free to contact me if you are interested in the code or any aspect of the work.